radicle-dev/radicle-client-services/git-server/README.md

 This crate includes a `bin` folder that contains hooks used by the `radicle-git-server` for authorizing requests and performing other tasks.

-In order to use these hooks, the binaries in the `bin` folder must be built using `cargo build --bin pre-receive --feature hooks` and `cargo build --bin post-receive --feature hooks` (`--release` for production) and moved to the radicle root under `git/hooks/` (e.g. `~/.radicle/git/hooks/`) folder.
-These executables will automatically be called by the http-backend.
+In order to use these hooks, the binaries in the `bin` folder must be built using `cargo build --bin pre-receive` and `cargo build --bin post-receive` and moved to the radicle root under `git/hooks/` (e.g. `~/.radicle/git/hooks/`) folder.
+These executables will automatically be called by the git-http-backend.

 ## Authorizing Signed Push Certificates in `pre-receive` Hook